AVAILABLE 24/7 | FREE CONSULTATION

 Being convicted of an Indictable Offense for resisting arrest carries significant legal and long-term consequences.
 New Jersey sets limits for prison sentences and fines depending on the grading of the offense under the Criminal Code.
 A conviction under resisting arrest charges in New Jersey can have a significant impact on a person’s life.

 In New Jersey, a felony-level or indictable offense conviction for resisting arrest is typically classified as a crime of the third or fourth degree, depending on the circumstances of the resistance.
-A third-degree charge can result in a prison sentence of 1 to 5 years, while a fourth-degree charge might carry a penalty of up to 18 months in prison.
+A third-degree charge can result in a prison sentence of three to five years, while a fourth-degree charge might carry a penalty of up to 18 months in prison.
 Fines can also be considerable, potentially reaching up to $15,000 for a third-degree crime and $10,000 for a fourth-degree crime.
 Resisting arrest as a disorderly persons offense is punishable by up to six months in jail.

 How Felony Charges Affect Employment and Civil Rights